 Investment Risk—with universally low interest rates, pension funds have concentrated investment in stocks, exposing them to greater risk.

 Unrealistic Projections—too many funds rely on outdated mortality tables and rosy projections of future returns.

 Generational Inequality—the accelerating retirement of baby boomers will skew the ratio of retirees to workers.
 Many fear the next generation will bear too heavy a burden, supporting their elders who failed to plan for retirement.

 Lack of Flexibility—defined benefit plans have failed to adapt, or lack flexibility to cope with these challenges.

 Lack of Coverage—too many retirees are unprepared and will face a dramatic loss of income.

 This event will bring together a diverse group of leaders to talk frankly about what has to happen and what each must do to begin to fix these problems.
 Canada’s future prosperity and competitiveness may well depend on how these issues are addressed.

 Building on success.

-The Conference Board is Canada’s most respected independent research and conference development organization, attracting top private and public sector thought leaders and providing an insightful and enlightening learning experience for conference participants.
+The Conference Board is Canada’s most respected independent research and conference development organization.
+Conference Board events attract top private and public sector thought leaders and provide an insightful and enlightening learning experience for participants.